toptensoftware/flashy/flashy/README.md

 Send reboot strings with the `reboot <magic>` command:

 ```
-flashy /dev/ttyS3 reboot myMagicString
+flashy /dev/ttyUSB0 reboot myMagicString
 ```

 By default reboot strings are sent at 115200 baud.
 Use the `--user-baud:NNN` option to change this.

-You can combine reboot strings with sending an image.

-eg: Reboot the device, and then send kernel7.hex
+You can combine reboot strings with sending an image to reboot the device, and then send a kernel image:

 ```
-flashy /dev/ttyS3 reboot myMagicString flash kernel7.hex
+flashy /dev/ttyUSB0 reboot myMagicString flash kernel7.hex
 ```

 For backwards compatibility the default `flash` sub-command also supports sending magic reboot